What is PPO Insurance: Everything You Need to Know

 - Choosing an in-network provider will cost less than choosing an out-of-network provider.
 PPO plans usually have a higher monthly premium than HMO plans as well as copayments and a deductible that must be met before care is covered.

 - Families who don't require a lot of specialty care or who prefer care coordination through a PCP can save money with an HMO plan.
 Some families can opt for an EPO plan, which has a smaller doctor network and lower premiums.

 It's important to find the balance between an affordable premium and coverage that fits your needs.

 What's the Difference Between HMO, PPO, and EPO Plans?

 An HMO, or health maintenance organization, includes a network of providers who offer lower rates for plan members while promising to meet certain standards of quality care.
 HMO plan members pick one PCP who coordinates all their health care services.
 When choosing an HMO, make sure the network offers providers who meet your family's needs.

 EPO plans offer the flexibility of a PPO plan while integrating the cost savings of an HMO plan.
 While you don't need to designate a PCP with an EPO plan, you will have to stick to doctors within a limited network.
 Care outside this network is covered only in medical emergencies.

 If you need help with deciding between an HMO, EPO, or PPO plan, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.